szelezsan/MusicQuizGame/README.md

 ___
 # Features

-The page has good contrast between colors for easy readability, and all naviation buttas are straight forward.
+The page has good contrast between colours for easy readability, and all navigation buttons are straightforward.

 The website has below features: